There’s something for every mom in this list of free and cheap Mother’s Day events in and around Portland.

 Take a Guided Nature Walk

-On May 13, learn about amazing amphibians at Tryon Creek Natural Area’s guided nature walk.
+On May 10, learn about trilliums at Tryon Creek Natural Area’s guided nature walk.
 This beautiful natural area is a great example of our temperate rainforest climate: trees covered in moss with huge ferns lining the trails that lead to the creek.
 There’s also a Nature Center and more than 8 miles of hiking trails.

 “Lone Fir #1” by brx0 is licensed under CC BY-SA 2.0.